 Other things to be mindful of

 - Use your CV and Bio-bibliography to assist you in preparing your self-statement.
-Review all documents for consistency in titles, dates, and status.

-- Put your infomration in context for the reader.
+- Put your information in context for the reader.
 It may be helpful to provdie some measure of the quality of a journal or publisher (top tier, rejection rates, etc.) since not all reviewers may be familiar with journals in your discipline.

-- CAP has requested enumeration by category and status (e.g. # of journal articles, # of book chapters, published, in press) for the review period.
-You may discuss works in progress or submitted items in your self-statement, but these are not credited in merit actions until they are accepted or published.
+- You may discuss works in progress or submitted items in your self-statement, but these are not credited in merit actions until they are accepted or published.

-- Special circumstances during the review period (leaves, tenure clock extensions, etc.) may be addressed in your self-statement.
-Any references to medical leaves or active service modified duty (ASMD) periods cannot be referenced by higher levels of review, but may be included in the self-statement, if you feel reviewers should be award of this information.
+- Any references to medical leaves or active service modified duty (ASMD) periods cannot be referenced by higher levels of review, but may be included in the self-statement, if you feel reviewers should be award of this information.